austinbaccus/elite-dangerous-wingman/README.md

 You speak a command.
 Speech-to-text turns that into text.
 The text is sent to a small AI interpreter that maps what you said to one of 26 in-game commands.
 A virtual key corresponding to that command is pressed, which executes the command inside Elite Dangerous.

 You need to have Ollama running on your machine.
-You can swap out the default model (`qwen2.5:7b-instruct-q5_K_M`) with a different one if you have more or less VRAM to spare.

 ## Installation
 1. Create or start an Ollama server on your machine